-Student Name Date of Birth Social Security #

-Technology Program.
-Due to the particular hazards (i.e. lifting, po ently enrolled in Texas Southmost One nature of the Program, this student essible exposure to contagious disease tions, we need the following informations. may be exposed to se, etc.).
-In order to

-1. Approximate date of concept

-2. Approximate date of delivery

-3. Present health status

-4. Will the student be under you ar care during her pregnancy?

-□ Yes □ No

-5. Do you recommend her cont inuation with Clinical Practicum Ed ucation?

-□ Yes □ No

-6. Do you recommend that she continue in the Program?

-☐ Yes □ No
+Date of Birth Student Name Social Security # The student named above is presently enrolled in Texas Southmost College Medical Laboratory Technology Program.
+Due to the nature of the Program, this student may be exposed to particular hazards (i.e. lifting, possible exposure to contagious disease, etc.).
+In order to determine the appropriate precautions, we need the following information: 1.
+Approximate date of conception 2.
+Approximate date of delivery 3.
+Present health status 4.
+Will the student be under your care during her pregnancy? $\Box$ Yes $\square$ No 5.
+Do you recommend her continuation with Clinical Practicum Education? $\Box$ Yes $\square$ No 6.
+Do you recommend that she continue in the Program? $\Box$ Yes $\square$ No 7.
+Recommended date maternity leave to begin: